free! recovery policy statement on safeguarding

 We will review this statement and our policy annually.

 If there is a safeguarding concern relating to Free!
 Recovery’s online ministry, please direct your concerns to the Free!
-Recovery Safeguarding Coordinator, currently one of our trustees Tim Archer, at
+Recovery Safeguarding Coordinator, at

 If there is a safeguarding concern relating to a Free!
 Recovery course being run by your local church, please contact the church authorities running or overseeing your Free!
 Recovery course as soon as possible and they should be able to assist you.
 If the issue is not dealt with or resolved satisfactorily, please direct your safeguarding concern as soon as possible to the appropriate local authorities and/or, if appropriate, the emergency services such as the local police.